 If only SQL statements are listed in the example, they are not delimited by semicolons.
-For instance, you might see the code in the following example:
+For instance, you might see the code in the following example: CONNECT TO stores\demo

 '''

-CONNECT TO stores_demo

 ...

 DELETE FROM customer

 WHERE customer_num = 121

 ...

 COMMIT WORK

 DISCONNECT CURRENT

 '''